APS Holdover Times App

 Why am I not getting alerts from the HOT Calculator?

 If you are not getting alerts from the HOT Calculator, check your device settings.
-Open the settings app on your iPad/iPhone, scroll down on the left menu, and tap "2017-18 HOTs" when you see it.
+Open the settings app on your iPad/iPhone, scroll down on the left menu, and tap "2018-19 HOTs".
 On the right side of the screen, tap "Notifications".
 Ensure that "Allow Notifications" is on.
 We recommend enabling the "sounds", "badge app icon" and "show on lock screen" options.
-We also recommend choosing "Alerts" for the "alert style when unlocked".
-This is more visible than a banner and requires a tap to dismiss (banners disappear automatically so you may miss them).
+In iOS 11 we recommend enabling "Show as Banners" and using the "Persistent" display.
+In iOS 10 we recommend choosing "Alerts" for the "alert style when unlocked".
+These settings will result in alerts that are more visible and require a tap to dismiss.

 The LOUTs published by Transport Canada and the FAA for Type II, Ill and IV fluids are incorporated into the HOT Calculator for these authorities.
 When one of these fluids is selected and the temperature selected is below the fluid's LOUT, no holdover time will be provided.
 If LOUTs are not available, a caution note is provided accordingly.